The Pros and Cons of Styled Shoots

 CON #2: OVERSATURATION OF THE MARKET

-Styled shoots create gorgeous photos, which is why there are TONS of them out there.
-With that, lots of similar content is circulating in the industry, and styled shoots can get lost in a sea of undifferentiated imagery.
+Styled shoots create gorgeous high quality photos, which is why there are TONS of them out there.
+With that, lots of similar content is circulating in the industry, and styled shoots can get lost in a sea of similar imagery.

 CON #3: PUBLISHER’S WON’T ACCEPT THEM

-Our friends at Southern Weddings Magazine did an in-depth guest blog post for Richard delving into the challenges of getting inspiration shoots published and keys to a successful approach.
+Our friends at Southern Weddings Magazine did an in-depth guest blog post for Richard Photo Lab delving into the challenges of getting inspiration shoots published and keys to a successful approach.
 Check it out!

 Image by Greg Finck

-If you decide that a styled shoot is the right choice for you, we’ve got a few pointers that can help you along the way:
+If you decide that a film or digital photography styled shoot is the right choice for you, we’ve got a few pointers that can help you along the way:

 TIP #1: HAVE WELL-DEFINED GOALS